radix/string-wrapper/README.md

 string-wrapper = "0.1.6"
 ```

-Make sure to use `extern crate` at your "crate root" module (usually either
+Make sure to use `extern crate` in your "crate root" module (usually either
 `lib.rs` or `main.rs`)

 ```rust